copych/AcidBox/README.md

 # To build the thing
 Ideally, you need an ESP32 or ESP32S3 with at least 4MB PSRAM (for example, ESP32 WROVER module).
 Also an external DAC, like PCM5102 is highly preferrable.

 <b>ATTENTION!
 PSRAM handling requires up-to-date Arduino ESP32 core.
-Of what I tested, versions 2.0.4, 2.0.5, 2.0.6 are working, 2.0.0 is not</b>
+Of what I have tested, versions 2.0.4, 2.0.5, 2.0.6 and 2.0.7 are working, 2.0.0 is not</b>

 In ArduinoIDE (I've used v.1.8.20) select:
 * board: ESP32 Dev Module (or ESP32S3 Dev Module if you use S3)